zacniewski/RPi-cluster-2025/README.md

 ### Prerequisites

 :information_source: I've used four Raspberry Pi 5 microcomputers to build a cluster.
-:information_source: You can use small local networ of PCs (or laptops) with Unix-based systems to do some experiments, etc.
+:information_source: You can use a small local networ of PCs (or laptops) with Unix-based systems to do some experiments, etc.
 :information_source: Of course, you don't have to do it, but you can use this project to build your version of cluster or to get some tips and tricks from my experience.